Beacon

 When asked about predicted engagement in 2023, teachers in this year’s survey say they believe upholding high expectations will be the most important strategy for classrooms next year.

-“Coming out of the pandemic, we're at a historic inflection point for education, where vital research like this is crucial for informing (best) teaching practices and learning outcomes,” said Alan Arkatov, the Founding Director of Center EDGE and the Katzman/Ernst Chair in Educational Entrepreneurship, Technology and Innovation at the USC Rossier School of Education.
+“Coming out of the pandemic, we're at a historic inflection point for education, where vital research like this is crucial for informing (best) teaching practices and Learning outcomes,” said Alan Arkatov, the Founding Director of Center EDGE and the Katzman/Ernst Chair in Educational Entrepreneurship, Technology and Innovation at the USC Rossier School of Education.

 “We know teachers give their all to help every student comprehend and retain the knowledge vital to their success — and we also know that teachers routinely